The latest in entrepreneurial technology news for Kiwis

 InternetNZ offers one-off funding boost

-Community groups invited to apply for a share of $50,000.
+Community groups are invited to apply for a share of $50,000 for internet-related projects that benefit NZ.

 Copyright law could sting businesses